WillTDA/Discord.js-Akinator/README.md

 - ▶️ <b>Buttons!</b> | Don't want to type out responses to questions?
 This package gives you the option to use discord's buttons to easily click your answer of choice!

-- 🎮 <b>Multiple Game Types!</b> | This package will allow you to choose whether Akinator will guess an Animal, Character or Object!
+- 🎮 <b>Multiple Game Types!</b> | This package will allow you to choose whether Akinator will guess an animal, character or object!

 - 🙋 <b>Child Mode!</b> | Want to filter out NSFW questions?
 You can choose to enable Akinator's Child Mode to keep your games squeaky clean!